Skip to main content

 MEDIUM AVAILABILITY

-Vegetarian options include fresh salads, grilled vegetables, cheese dishes, gibanica (cheese pie), and ajvar.
-Coastal restaurants offer more variety than mountain regions.
+Vegetarians can fall back on fresh salads, grilled vegetables, cheese dishes, gibanica (cheese pie), and ajvar.
+Coastal restaurants tend to have a wider range than the mountain konobas.

 vegan